nathanmentley/RemoteCongress/docs/RemoteCongress.Common.md

 ##### Summary

-An [](#!-ICodec 'ICodec') for a version 1 json representation of a [IQuery](#T-RemoteCongress-Common-Repositories-Queries-IQuery 'RemoteCongress.Common.Repositories.Queries.IQuery').
+An [ICodec\`1](#T-RemoteCongress-Common-Serialization-ICodec`1 'RemoteCongress.Common.Serialization.ICodec`1') for a version 1 json representation of a [IQuery](#T-RemoteCongress-Common-Repositories-Queries-IQuery 'RemoteCongress.Common.Repositories.Queries.IQuery').

 <a name='M-RemoteCongress-Common-Serialization-IQueryV1JsonCodec-#ctor-Microsoft-Extensions-Logging-ILogger{RemoteCongress-Common-Serialization-IQueryV1JsonCodec}-'></a>
 ### #ctor(logger) `constructor`